SirHeads/Testing-ideas/phoenix_hypervisor/project_documents/phoenix_hypervisor_lxc_900_details.md

-# LXC Container 900 - BaseTemplate - Requirements & Details
+# LXC Container 900 - `BaseTemplate` - Details

 ## Overview

 This document details the purpose, configuration, and setup process for LXC container `900`, named `BaseTemplate`.
 This container serves exclusively as the foundational layer within the Phoenix Hypervisor's snapshot-based template hierarchy.
 It is never intended to be used as a final, running application container.
 All other templates (`901`, `902`, `903`, `920`) and standard application containers will be created by cloning snapshots taken from this base.

-## Core Purpose & Function
+## Purpose

-*   **Role:** Foundational Template.
-*   **Primary Function:** Provide a minimal, standardized Ubuntu 24.04 environment that serves as the starting point for all other, more specialized templates and containers.
-*   **Usage:** Exclusively used for cloning.
-A ZFS snapshot (`base-snapshot`) is created after its initial setup for other containers/templates to clone from.
+LXC container `900`'s primary purpose is to provide a minimal, standardized Ubuntu 24.04 environment that serves as the starting point for all other, more specialized templates and containers.
+It is exclusively used for cloning; a ZFS snapshot (`base-snapshot`) is created after its initial setup for other containers/templates to clone from.

 ## Configuration (`phoenix_lxc_configs.json`)